solve-coagulate/lispy/README.md

 - [x] Conditionals (`if`) and sequential execution (`progn`).
 - [x] Basic arithmetic primitives.
 - [x] Limited macro facility to support bootstrapping.
+- [x] Ability to execute Lispy code from a file.
 - [ ] A small standard library written in Lispy itself once the core is operational.